(data choirs: marginalia)

 May is an ambush of birds.

-Beneath it the subsong of nesting, the mystery of refuge, is barely beginning its flutter.
+Under the ringing bells the subsong of the Mourning Dove and mystery of nesting, barely beginning its flutter.

 In the last fine days of the month, the planet passes under the primeval song of the hermit thrush.